Jethro-Tsoi/Paris/memory-bank/progress.md

 - Labeled tweets with sentiment classifications
 - Progress tracking files for resume capability
 - Training datasets for different model architectures
+- Prediction outputs from the FinBERT model on the full dataset (finbert_predictions_*.csv)

 Model artifacts are saved in the models directory with separate subdirectories for different model architectures:
 - Gemma 3 model with LoRA adapter weights